MichielvdVelde/spider/README.md

 await waitForReady();
 ```

-This setup ensures that the engine is initialized and ready to manage the tasks
-across multiple browser tabs without duplicating processes or consuming
-excessive resources.

 ### Understanding Workflows

 A workflow is a structured sequence of tasks that are designed to achieve a